Jelinek-J/INSPiRE/README.md

     4. Renumber fingerprints and interfaces file to make the interfaces file smaller.

 # Installation #
-Type `make` to install single INSPiRE tool or `make fragments` to install fragmented INSPiRE tools and `make aminoacids` if you want to use our transformation of aminoacids' three-letters codes to one-letter codes.
+Move to directory `src` and type `make` to install single INSPiRE tool or `make fragments` to install fragmented INSPiRE tools and `make aminoacids` if you want to use our transformation of aminoacids' three-letters codes to one-letter codes.
 To remove them just type `make clean`.
 To install binaries and manpages to corresponding directories type `make install` and to uninstall them type `make uninstall`.

-If you do not want to use SASA-based features or you do not have installed the FreeSASA library, you should add argument `rasa=` when calling `make`.
+If you do not want to use SASA-based features or you do not have installed the FreeSASA library, you can add argument `rasa=` when calling `make` to compile a version of INSPiRE that does not use FreeSASA library.
 If you have installed the FreeSASA library in non-standard path, add argument ` lib=-L<freesasa_lib_path> include=-I<freesasa_include_path>` when calling `make`, where `<freesasa_lib_path>` is path to FreeSASA runtime libraries and `<freesasa_include_path>` is path to FreeSASA header files.

 # Usage in examples #
 First I recommend to update a list of repositories (it is not necessary, but highly recommended as it installation of older versions can sometimes cause problems).
 You can do it by typing: